20 May Mobile Friendly – 4 years after Google “Mobilegeddon”

-As you may have noticed, in the last few months the town criers of the Internet have been warning us about an impending "Armageddon"; the day when search engine rankings would change forever.
-In keeping with their customs, Google made some rather dramatic changes to the way that websites are gauged when accessed by mobile devices; the mobile friendliness will 'be-all' and 'end-all' for websites.
+What is ‘mobile friendly’?
+In April 2015 search engine rankings had changed forever.
+In keeping with their customs, Google made some rather dramatic changes to the way that websites are gauged when accessed by mobile devices; the mobile friendliness has become ‘be-all’ and ‘end-all’ for websites.

-Without the right amount of detail available for your mobile customers - i.e. responsive and mobile-friendly site , you’ll now be penalized quite heavily by the search engines for your transgressions.
-If you aren’t sure how this might be affecting you, here is a brief review of the changes that you can expect to see coming your way.
+Without the right amount of detail available for your mobile customers – i.e. responsive and mobile-friendly site , you are penalised quite heavily by the search engines for your transgressions.
+If you aren’t sure how this might be affecting you, here is a brief review of the changes that were introduced back in 2015.

-Worried that your expensive online empire is going to crumble?
-Then you don’t need to worry.
-These new algorithms will only affect those who are actually using a mobile device to search for you – laptop and desktop users, rejoice!
+Seems like the ‘mobile friendly’ algorithms only affected those who were actually using a mobile device to search for you – laptop and desktop users, rejoice!
 However, with one third of all online searches carried out on mobile devices you don’t want to be missing out on that slice of the pie.

-The timeline for the change was first made clear to everyone back in February – everyone has had a chance to build their proverbial Ark in anticipation of the flood.
-Because it has such a huge impact on the way that search engines are going to work for the future, Google actually pre-announced this one, a rarity!
-If you haven’t yet made a start yet, you are running out of time.
+The timeline for the change was first made clear to everyone way back in February 2015 – everyone has had a chance to build their proverbial Ark in anticipation of the flood.
+Because it had such a huge impact on the way that search engines work, Google actually pre-announced this one, a rarity!